Current Teaching Focus and Interests

 Therese’s research interests are in the role of physical activity in public health and disease prevention.
 Her international experiences (England, Ireland, South Korea), prompted initially by course changes (esp. in Women’s Health Class) have provoked interest in multicultural health education.

 B.S.
 Biology, Missouri State University (formerly Southwest Missouri State University)

 Ph.
 D. Health and Exercise Sciences, University of Missouri.

 She and her husband, Larry, have three grown children: Becca (Hogg), Scott and Kevin.
-She enjoys playing and being active outdoors with friends and family.
+She enjoys reading and art, yoga and ping-pong, and being active outdoors with friends and family.